armfly/H7-TOOL_STM32H7_App/User/usbd_virtual_com/readme.txt

       - "USE_USB_FS" when using USB Full Speed (FS) Core

 @Note If the  application is using the DTCM/ITCM memories (@0x20000000/ 0x0000000: not cacheable and only accessible
-      by the Cortex M7 and the  MDMA), no need for cache maintenance when the Cortex M7 and the MDMA access these RAMs.
-      If the application needs to use DMA(or other masters) based access or requires more RAM, then  the user has to:
-              - Use a non TCM SRAM. (example : D1 AXI-SRAM @ 0x24000000)
-              - Add a cache maintenance mechanism to ensure the cache coherence between CPU and other masters(DMAs,DMA2D,LTDC,MDMA).
-              - The addresses and the size of cacheable buffers (shared between CPU and other masters) must be	properly defined to be aligned to L1-CACHE line size (32 bytes).

-@Note It is recommended to enable the cache and maintain its coherence, but depending on the use case It is also possible to configure the MPU as "Write through", to guarantee the write access coherence.
-              In that case, the MPU must be configured as Cacheable/Bufferable/Not Shareable.
-              Even though the user must manage the cache coherence for read accesses.
-              Please refer to the AN4838 “Managing memory protection unit (MPU) in STM32 MCUs” Please refer to the AN4839 “Level 1 cache on STM32F7 Series”
+      by the Cortex M7 and the ç‡¤DMA), no need for cache maintenance when the Cortex M7 and the MDMA access these RAMs. ç‰‹ç‰‹ï¿½If the application needs to use DMA(or other masters) based access or requires more RAM, then çˆhe user has to: ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ï¿½ï¿½- Use a non TCM SRAM. (example : D1 AXI-SRAM @ 0x24000000) ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ï¿½ï¿½- Add a cache maintenance mechanism to ensure the cache coherence between CPU and other masters(DMAs,DMA2D,LTDC,MDMA). ç‰‹ç‰‹ç‰‹ï¿½      - The addresses and the size of cacheable buffers (shared between CPU and other masters) must be	properlyç‡¿efined to be aligned to L1-CACHE line size (32 bytes). ï¿½@Note It is recommended to enable the cache and maintain its coherence, but depending on the use case ç‰‹ç‰‹ï¿½It is also possible to configure the MPU as "Write through", to guarantee the write access coherence. ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ï¿½ï¿½In that case, the MPU must be configured as Cacheable/Bufferable/Not Shareable. ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ï¿½ï¿½Even though the user must manage the cache coherence for read accesses. ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹Please refer to the AN4838 æ—anaging memory protection unit (MPU) in STM32 MCUsï¿½ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹ç‰‹Please refer to the AN4839 æ•evel 1 cache on STM32F7 Seriesï¿½
 @par Directory contents

   - USB_Device/CDC_Standalone/Src/main.c                  Main program